Page Banner

 • Design and bidding for Lead Service Line replacement projects is an eligible project as a design loan project.

-• Galvanized Pipe and Goosenecks are only eligible if they are or have previously been downstream of known lead service lines.
+• Galvanized pipe and goosenecks are only eligible if they are or have previously been downstream of known lead service lines.

 • Internal (aka premise) plumbing and apparatuses are NOT currently eligible for this supplemental funding as it is not DWSRF eligible.
 This includes plumbing and water coolers in schools and daycares, as well as plumbing inside homes and multifamily residential buildings.